 1. Where is the long-tailed cuckoo during the winter months?

-These New Zealand native birds migrate to New Zealand from the Pacific such as the Pacific Islands and the Solomon Islands.
+These local birds migrate to New Zealand from the Pacific, including regions like the Pacific Islands and the Solomon Islands.

 2. When do they arrive and leave?